Like Water, Like Fire

-Like Water, Like Fire is the first and still the most comprehensive anthology of Belarusian poetry in English translation.
-Its full title is Like water, like fire: an anthology of Byelorussian poetry from 1828 to the present day.
+Like Water, like Fire: an Anthology of Byelorussian Poetry from 1828 to the Present Day was the first and still the most comprehensive anthology of Belarusian poetry in English translation.
 It was published in London in the UNESCO Collection of Representative Works series in 1971.
 The translator of all works was London-based journalist, poet and translator Vera Rich.
 The book was jointly funded by UNESCO and the National Commission for UNESCO of the Byelorussian SSR.

 Content

 The book's title comes from Janka Kupała's poem In the Night Pasture (На папасе):by forces unknown / New-created, like water, like fire!The book consists of 221 poems and poetry fragments by 41 authors — 37 men, four women — across 347 pages.

 It begins with the only known poem by Paŭliuk Bahrym, ‘Play Then, Play’, which was taught in the schools of Soviet Belarus as the earliest example of peasants’ liberation literature.
 It continues with works by Francišak Bahuševič and Janka Łučyna from the mid-19th century and ends with the Soviet Belarusian authors Maksim Tank and Arkadź Kulašoŭ.

 The book begins with acknowledgements and a 10-page introduction, in which the translator discusses the historical context of the published works and of Belarusian literature as a whole.
 The translator also explains the pronunciation of the names and transliterated words of Belarusian origin, for which she uses a Belarusian Latin alphabet.

 The anthology is divided into seven chronological parts.
 Each part begins with a short introduction to the corresponding literary period and ends with the translator's detailed commentaries to the published works.